Country of origin

 countries.
 Notably it is used by Iraqi special forces.

-submachine gun.
-This weapon is based on the receiver of the K1, but
+MP5SD silenced submachine gun.
+This weapon is based on the receiver of the K1,

 capacity magazines.
-This weapon has an effective range of 135 m.
+This weapon has a claimed effective range of 135 m.

 and MAX-2 are semi-automatic only versions of the K1.
 These weapons